top of page

 • A gardening theme lets you explore everything from color concepts to the plant cycle, which makes it a nice theme for any age group.

-• Other outside activities, such as camping, flying kites, and blowing bubbles, are great spring themes to incorporate into speech and language activities, especially if your students have an interest in one of these areas.
+• Other outside activities, such as camping, flying kites, and blowing bubbles, are great spring themes to incorporate into speech and language activities, especially if your students are interested in one of these areas.

 • Sports-loving students will love to have spring sports (such as baseball, soccer, and tennis) as themes in their speech therapy sessions.

 • Even spring cleaning incorporates lots of language, such as action words and sequencing.
-An hey, all our students can relate to cleaning in some way.
+And hey, all our students can relate to cleaning in some way.

 a picnic activity used on a computer in a speech therapy session